 Richard Buery, The Children’s Aid Society President and CEO:

 The Children’s Aid Society is an independent, not-for-profit organization established to serve the children of New York City.
 Our mission is to help children in poverty to succeed and thrive.
 We do this by providing comprehensive supports to children and their families in targeted high-needs New York City neighborhoods.
 Founded in 1853, it is one of the nation’s largest and most innovative non-sectarian agencies, serving New York’s neediest children.
 Services are provided in community schools, neighborhood centers, health clinics and camps.
-For additional information, please call Anthony Ramos at (212) 949-4938/ (917) 204-8214 email firstname.lastname@example.org visit www.childrensaidsociety.org.
+For additional information, please call Anthony Ramos at (212) 949-4938/ (917) 204-8214, email firstname.lastname@example.org or visit www.childrensaidsociety.org.